TimHopg/obsidian/Docker.md

 - Containers are stateless: when shutdown all data within them is lost.
 Makes them portable

 #### Dockerfile
+A text file that contains commands used to build a docker image
 ```dockerfile
 FROM debian:bullseye-20240211 // image distro and colon (image tag)